nathanielbd/bjc2020/script.md

 > [x] demo_sensor.mp4
 > [ ] edit in post

-and our function of angle over time (e) grows increasingly unstable
+and our function of error over time grows increasingly unstable

 > close up of the demo with vertical line showing the center of mass
 > [x] Closeup.mp4
 > [x] edit

 But what about if we change the feedback loop?
 The source of our error comes from the center of mass of the handle not being directly above the pivot point.
-The handle won't fall over if the cart rolls under the center of mass.
+The handle won't fall over if the cart rolls under the center of mass before it falls down.

 > Manim of the same system except there is a lower loop
 > output (wheels go brrr) --> e(t)